 Velveting is a technique used in Chinese restaurants to tenderize meat by adding baking soda and cornstarch.
 It works well in stir-fries like Beef Stir-Fry with Onions and Peppers.

-Beef tapa should be refrigerated and consumed within three days.
+Beef tapa should be refrigerated and consumed within 3 days.
 If it hasn't been cooked, don't marinate it longer than 24 hours, as the texture of the meat may change.
 You may freeze it to prolong its shelf life.

-For beef tapa, I prefer using cane vinegar —sukang maasim or sukang Iloco.
+For beef tapa, I prefer using cane vinegar—sukang maasim or sukang Iloco.
 It is commonly used in Filipino cuisine and is made from sugarcane.
 Its taste is mellow, like rice vinegar, and is excellent for marinating.

 White vinegar or apple cider vinegar are good options, too.
 Instead of vinegar, you can also use calamansi or lemon juice.